 The most effective teachers have deep knowledge of the subjects they teach, and when teachers’ knowledge falls below a certain level it is a significant impediment to students’ learning.
 As well as a strong understanding of the material being taught, teachers must also understand the ways students think about the content, be able to evaluate the thinking behind students’ own methods, and identify students’ common misconceptions.

-1.2 Ollie has a good understanding of how students learn.
-He really ‘knows how to teach’.
+1.2 This teacher has a good understanding of how students learn.
+They really ‘know how to teach’.

 |2.
 Quality of instruction (Strong evidence of impact on student outcomes)

-2.2 Ollie asks good questions of the class.
-His questions test our understanding and help us to better understand too.
+2.2 This teacher asks good questions of the class.
+Their questions test our understanding and help us to better understand too.

-2.3 Ollie gives us enough time to practice in class.
+2.3 This teacher gives us enough time to practice in class.

-2.4 The different parts of Ollie’s lessons are clear.
-Students know what they should be doing at different times throughout Ollie’s lessons.
+2.4 The different parts of this teacher’s lessons are clear.
+Students know what they should be doing at different times throughout this teacher’s lessons.

-2.5 The way that Ollie assesses us helps both us and him to know where we’re at, what we do and don’t know, and what we need to work more on.
+2.5 The way that this teacher assesses us helps both us and them to know where we’re at, what we do and don’t know, and what we need to work more on.

-2.6 Ollie spends enough time revisiting previous content in class that we don’t forget it.
+2.6 This teacher spends enough time revisiting previous content in class that we don’t forget it.